Glendale (NSW)

 Educational attainment in Glendale aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.6%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 13.0%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
-Vocational credentials are prominent, with 40.4% of residents aged 15+ holding such qualifications - advanced diplomas at 9.1% and certificates at 31.3%.
+The area's university qualification rate is 18.6%, significantly lower than NSW's average of 32.2%.
+Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 40.4% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (31.3%).
+Educational participation is high, with 27.9% currently enrolled in formal education: 9.8% in primary, 6.4% in secondary, and 4.5% in tertiary education.

-Educational participation is high, with 27.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.9% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 6.4% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education